 People who want cashback, without the frills, definitely need to take a look at the Discover It card.
-There’s a $50 sign-up bonus, but right now it seems this offer is off the table for new cardholders.
 It’s a great no-annual-fee card and cashback card with a competitive 5% cashback rate.

 The cashback rotates different categories every quarter, but it’s not too complicated to understand.
 For example, you can get 5% cashback for groceries for the first quarter of the year, restaurants for the next quarter, and so on.

 Take note you need to activate the card every quarter, and there’s a maximum spending cap of $1500 for the 5% rate.
 Once you reach the quarterly cap, you’ll get unlimited 1% cashback on all purchases without the need for activation.
 It’s safe to say that it can be the best credit card for beginners.

 You’ve just learned the basics of how the card works, but there are extra perks and benefits too.
 Here’s a list of what you can get from it:

 - Get Double Cashback – The sign-up bonus isn’t very lucrative but it makes up for that by doubling the cashback you’ve earned for a year – with no limit.
 If you’ve received $600 in cashback, you’ll get an additional $600.
 This totals to $1200 credited to your account.

 - Redeem Your Rewards in Different Ways – You can use the cashback you’ve earned to make direct deposits to other accounts, shop on Amazon, donate to charities, and even get gift certificates.
 (Extra tip: There are times that a $20 GC will only cost $15 in cashback rewards so you can get extra bang for your buck).

 - Introductory 0% APR – There’s an introductory rate of 0% APR (Annual Percentage Rate) for the first 14 months after signing up.
 This means you can purchase expensive items or transfer balances with no interest rates at all.